-This exchange operation does not work when the processor mode is changed by a write to the
+This exchange operation does not work when the processor mode is changed by a write to the load_SR operation and enable the stack pointer exchange is missing.

 SR from the BDM port.
 The hardware in the processor core required to process the BDM